 Hyperdisk volumes are durable network storage devices that your VMs can access, similar to Persistent Disk volumes.
 The data on each Hyperdisk is distributed across several physical disks.
 Compute Engine manages the physical disks and the data distribution for you to ensure redundancy and optimal performance.

 Hyperdisk volumes are located independently from your VMs, so you can detach or move Hyperdisk volumes to keep your data, even after you delete your VMs.
-Hyperdisk performance is decoupled from size, so you can dynamically update the performance, resize your existing Hyperdisk volumes or add more Hyperdisk volumes to a VM to meet your performance and storage space requirements.
+Hyperdisk performance is decoupled from size, so you can update the performance, resize your existing Hyperdisk volumes or add more Hyperdisk volumes to a VM to meet your performance and storage space requirements.

 Limitations for Hyperdisk